 Many commodity products, such as lubricants, detergents, paints/inks, foodstuffs, and drug formulations, involve the manipulation of particulate suspensions, often dispersed at high volume fractions.1-4 Thus, the characterisation of the surfaces within such particulate suspensions is a necessary first step in the optimisation of those formulations.

 NMR presents a family of experimental methodologies that can probe concentrated, opaque systems such as particulate dispersions, yielding a variety of dynamic characterisations - diffusion rates5, 6, relaxation times7, 8 - as well as structural information, e.g., solid-state spectra9, 10 which can be used to investigate the molecular environment of near-surface species.
-In recent years, the solvent-relaxation NMR approach has been particularly insightful in characterising aqueous dispersions, both theoretically and experimentally11-18.
+Over the past few years, the solvent-relaxation NMR approach has been particularly insightful in characterising aqueous dispersions, both theoretically and experimentally11-18.
 The present work focuses on assessing whether the measurement of solvent relaxation times (rates) in binary aqueous-nonaqueous solvent blends or, indeed, non-aqueous dispersions offer the same experimental potential as aqueous dispersions.

 2. Materials & Methods